SayenkoDesign/bushcooking.com/wp-content/plugins/iwp-client/readme.txt

 5. One-click updates

 == Changelog ==
+= 1.6.4 - May 2nd 2017 =
+* Improvement: JSON communication implementation between Admin Panel and Client plugin has been completed.
+* Improvement: Unwanted files and folders will be automatically excluded from backups.
+* Improvement: Few unwanted folders have been excluded from the list of folders to be backed up.
+* Fix: When cloud upload fails during backup, the copy is retained on the server instead of being deleted.
+* Fix: The backup process would generate the warning "PHP Warning: fclose(): supplied resource is not a valid stream resource in /home/heidihic/public_html/wp-content/plugins/iwp-client/lib/amazon/s3IWPBackup.php on line 310" during multi-call backups.

 = 1.6.3.2 - Jan 4th 2017 =
 * Improvement: JSON communication between Admin Panel and Client plugin has been implemented.
 * Improvement: If the PHP version of WordPress site is less than 5.4.0 then the single call backups will fail with "Fatal error: Cannot use string offset as an array in /home/asogerb6/public_html/wp-content/plugins/iwp-client/backup.class.singlecall.php on line 340".